oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    -latest

    * Fixed malformed labels
-   * Clarfied common use case for when phone and TVs do not use the same network.
+   * Clarified common use case for when phone and TVs do not use the same network.
    * Clarified role of authorization server in establishing proximity.
-   * Clarfied which mitigations can be implented by the authorization server only.
+   * Clarified which mitigations can be implented by the authorization server only.
    * Add Dan Moore to acknowledgements

    -10